top of page

 • Employer verification of foreign education

+A translation tells USCIS what the document says.
 An evaluation tells USCIS (or an institution) what the education means in the U.S. system.

 The Key Difference (Simple Explanation)

-USCIS Certified Translation answers:
+USCIS Certified Translation Answers:

 “What does the document say in English?”

-Credential Evaluation answers:
+Credential Evaluation Answers:

 “What is this foreign degree equivalent to in the United States?”